COVAXIN to be launched by August 15: All about India's COVID-19 vaccine by Bharat Biotech

 How was COVAXIN developed?

 NIV isolated a strain of the novel coronavirus from an asymptomatic Covid-19 patient and transferred it to BBIL, at the beginning of May 2020.
 The company then began its work of developing an 'inactivated; vaccine that happens to be a vaccine that uses the dead virus.
-This was done at Hyderabad's high-containment facility.
+This was done at Bharat Biotech’s BSL-3 (Bio-Safety Level 3) High Containment facility in Hyderabad.

 The company said that the inactivated vaccines generally have a proven safety record.
 The company in a statement said, "Once the vaccine is injected into a human, it has no potential to infect or replicate, since it is a killed virus.
 It just serves to the immune system as a dead virus and mounts an antibody response towards the virus."